WebReflection/benja-module/README.md

 # Benja OS Helper
-Used mostly to fix a well-known Electron limitation with `NODE_PATH` env variable, this module is needed to fix firther `require(module)` down your app.
+Used mostly to fix a well-known Electron limitation with `NODE_PATH` env variable, this module is needed to fix further `require(module)` down your app.

 It can be used in both backend and frontend files.
 Install it locally via `npm install benja` and after that: